timmayg/clus2023-devwks-2008/04-Local_Auth.md

-# Configure MACsec PSK on VLAN Trunk Link
+# Configure a Common Criteria Policy and Local Users

 <ol>